shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 First let's find if there's a way to change fewest existing WebGL 1 code using the extension to make it work correctly with WebGL 2 context.

-We may find that in some cases (instancing and VAO), it's only the function we are calling changes from the extension version to core version, while the pipeline doesn't change.
+We may find that in some cases (instancing and VAO), it's only the function we are calling that changes from the extension version to core version, while the parameters and pipeline doesn't change.
 We used to call `fooEXT`, now we simply switched to `foo`.

 Thanks for Javascript neat support of function object, one solution can be that we create a function handler at startup, assigned with either the extension version from WebGL 1 or the core version from WebGL 2.